 Sell tickets to a play or concert

 Many families love watching their children perform on stage, and they’ll gladly do it for a small fee.
-Plan for the children to put on a play or concert at your center.
+Plan for the children to put on a play or concert at your facility.
 Sell tickets to family, friends, and other community members.

 Have a yard sale